TomatenKuchenDEV/docs/docs/tickets/general.md

 ### Supporter roles {#supporter-roles}

-Supporter (Staff) roles are roles which habe the permission to view ticket channels.
+Supporter (Staff) roles are roles which have the permission to view all ticket channels by default.

 ### Manage roles {#manage-roles}

 Users with the roles selected here have the same permissions as users who only have a [supporter role](#supporter-rollen).

 Zusätzlich haben sie die Möglichkeit, Tickets zu löschen, Tickets für andere Nutzer als sie selbst anzulegen, sowie beim Erstellen eines Tickets die Möglichkeit, eine Ticketkategorie auszuwählen.

+### Ticket limit {#limit}

+The [ticket limit](https://tomatenkuchen.com/dashboard/settings#ticketLimit) configures how many open tickets a user can have at the same time.
+Closed and deleted tickets don't count against this, but reopened ones do.

+If a user reached this limit, they are unable to create any new tickets.
+Instead, open tickets have to be closed.
+Alternatively a user with a [Manage role](#manage-roles) is able to create a new ticket for the original user.

+### Excluded roles {#excluded-roles}

+Using this setting, specified roles can be excluded from creating a ticket.

+Again, users with a manage role are able to create a ticket for them.